Offshore Crypto Company: The Substance Myth That Costs Founders (2026)

 - "Offshore = no tax" is false — the registry is not the deciding factor.

-- Economic substance: relevant activities need real people/premises/expenditure, genuinely "directed and managed" in the jurisdiction — a nameplate fails.
+- Economic substance: relevant activities need real people, premises and expenditure and to be genuinely "directed and managed" in the jurisdiction; a nameplate fails.

-- Place of effective management: a company can be tax resident where it is actually run, not where registered.
+- Place of effective management: a company can be tax resident where it is actually run, not where it is registered.

 - CFC rules: the home jurisdiction can attribute a low-taxed foreign company's income back to resident owners.

-- Founder's personal tax residency taxes the founder regardless of the company's location; CARF/DAC8 expand crypto reporting.
+- The founder's personal tax residency taxes the founder regardless of the company's location; CARF and DAC8 expand crypto reporting.

-- Legitimate offshore structuring exists — but for substance-backed legal/regulatory/commercial reasons, counsel-analysed.
-Not legal/tax advice.
+- Legitimate offshore structuring exists — but for substance-backed legal, regulatory and commercial reasons, analysed with counsel.
+Not legal or tax advice.

 The registry is not the deciding factor